Annan Athletic 2-1 Montrose

 The match turned on its head, however, just after the break.
 On 47 minutes, a quick ball forward caught out the Montrose defence, and Ian HARTY sprinted away to slip the ball over visiting ‘keeper, the Argentine born Ramiro Gonzales.
 3 minutes later HARTY made it 2-1, smartly converting a penalty-kick awarded after Montrose defender Alan Campbell had handled on the line.

-attempting to deal with this corner in the first-half.
+Montrose 'keeper Gonzales looks less than commanding attempting to deal with this corner in the first-half. |

-Ian Harty's penalty puts Annan 2-1 up.
+Ian Harty's penalty puts Annan 2-1 up. |

 The game then opened up into a quite enthralling affair as Montrose, down to 10 men, realised they had to throw caution to the wind if they wished to salvage anything from the day.
 Annan’s David Cox looked to have scored a third around the hour, when he stroked the ball home after it had squirmed from Gonzales’ grasp, but the referee, quite bafflingly, decided he had impeded the ‘keeper in some way.
 The visitors’ best chance to snatch a draw fell to Tosh, but he failed to beat Annan’s Craig Summersgill when sent through one-on-one.

-So, despite a plethora of second-half goalmouth action, 2-1 it finished; a fourth consecutive with for the Galabank outfit, keeping their promotion challenge well on course.
-For Montrose player/manager Steven Tweed this was to be his last match in charge, the former Scotland B Internationalist deciding to resign in order to concentrate on his real job with the Royal Bank of Scotland where, presumably, he does not have to endure numpties chanting “Tweedy, Tweedy.
+So, despite a plethora of second-half goalmouth action, 2-1 it finished; a fourth consecutive win for the Galabank outfit, keeping their promotion challenge well on course.
+For Montrose player/manager Steven Tweed this was to be his last match in charge; the former Scotland B Internationalist deciding to resign in order to concentrate on his real job with the Royal Bank of Scotland where, presumably, he does not have to endure numpties chanting “Tweedy, Tweedy.
 Get tae Fuck”, when things don’t go quite as planned.

-Steven Tweed (centre) leaves the park at half-time in what
+Steven Tweed (centre) leaves the park at half-time in what would be his last match as Montrose Player/Manager. |

-The Steven Tweed Appreciation Society
+The Steven Tweed Appreciation Society |

 No comments: